jmihaljevic04/spring-boot-demo/README.md

 Maven wrapper is available, so use it instead your local installation (if using IntelliJ IDEA, change usage to wrapper).

+This application is imagined as a web service (API), so it hasn't implemented translations, proper error mapping to keys etc.

 ### Microservices

 Project contains two microservices: `api` and `batch`.
 Purpose of it is to split functionalities and load to separate